 What makes this butterfly so cosmopolitan isn’t only its peregrinations.
 It’s also diet.
 Unlike many butterflies, whose caterpillars feast only on one or more host plants, Painted Ladies are botanical omnivores; the caterpillars are known to survive on more than 100 species from about 10 plant families.
 Find them chewing on thistles (also a fine nectar source for adults), mallows, sunflowers and legumes, among other plant groups.

 You can find the adults nectaring on anything they can find this fall.
-They’ve been sucking up Purple Coneflower nectar the past few weeks.
-So have Monarchs.
-I’m seeing lots of them this late summer, which means we could be in for a decent Monarch migration this fall.²
+[They were sucking up Purple Coneflower nectar in August.]
+Now, in September, I’m seeing them on asters, goldenrods and common garden flowers.
+By the way, we’re getting a decent Monarch flight this fall as well.²

 So enjoy the gossamer flights.
 And by all means kneel — or genuflect — for a glimpse of the Lady’s undersides.